Charge density waves and electronic properties of superconducting kagome metals

 Above energetics and structures of two CDW phases are studied for bulk materials.
 When forming a surface with different charging or atomic-terminations, the ISD or SD structure may deviate on the surface.
-To examine the CDW stability on the surface, we have performed surface calculations using a slab model that is four-unitcell thick.
+To examine the CDW stability on the surface, we have performed surface calculations using a slab model.
 Recent experiments\cite{Jiang2020STM,Zhao2021CVS,Chen2021} observed both $A$ and Sb terminations on cleavage surfaces.
 We find that the ISD phase is still as stable as the bulk phase for the $A$-termination.
-However, the ISD deformation tends to be weaker (closer to the pristine case) on the Sb-terminated surface than in the bulk.
+However, the ISD deformation becomes weaker (closer to the pristine case) on the Sb-terminated surface than in the bulk.
 The SD phase exhibits a similar trend.
-But the ISD structure is still more energetically favored than the SD one.
+Nevertheless, the ISD structure is still more energetically favored than the SD one.
 The surface atomic relaxation indicates the instability of the $2\times 2$ CDW on the Sb-terminated surface.
-We note that recent experiments\cite{Chen2021,Zhao2021CVS} reveals the existence of a 4$\times$1 pattern when cooling down further after the 2$\times$2 CDW transition.
+We note that recent STMs\cite{Chen2021,Zhao2021CVS} observed a 4$\times$1 pattern when the samples are cooled down further after the 2$\times$2 CDW transition.
 The emerging 4$\times$1 pattern may be due to electron correlations related to above surface instability and electron-phonon interaction.

 Further, the very recent STM measurement\cite{Liang2021} revealed a three-dimensional CDW, i.e., the $2\times 2\times 2$ CDW, for CsV$_3$Sb$_5$.
-This coincides with the inter-layer instability characterized by the soft phonon mode at the $L$ (0.5 0.5 0.5) point in the phonon spectrum [Fig.\ref{fig1_str_phonon}(d)].
-Our calculations confirm that the $\pi$ CDW-phase-shift between neighboring layers reduces slightly the binding energy by $\sim$ 10 meV per $2\times 2$ layer for CsV$_3$Sb$_5$.
-In the $2\times 2\times 2$ CDW, the SD phase is no longer meta-stable and relaxes to the ISD phase spontaneously.
-Therefore, the ISD deformation is still preferred in energy.
+This coincides with the inter-layer instability characterized by the soft phonon mode at the $L$ (0.5, 0.5, 0.5) point in the phonon spectrum [Fig.\ref{fig1_str_phonon}(d)].
+Our calculations confirm that the $\pi$ CDW-phase-shift between neighboring layers reduces slightly the binding energy by $\sim$ 10 meV per $2\times 2$ layer for CsV$_3$Sb$_5$ \cite{SM}.
+In the $2\times 2\times 2$ CDW, the SD phase is no longer meta-stable and relaxes to the ISD structure spontaneously.
+Therefore, the ISD deformation is still preferred.
+We note that the K and Rb compounds exhibit similar 3D CDW to the Cs one in calculations.
 Additionally, the $2\times 2\times 2$ CDW exhibits nearly the same electronic structure as the $2\times 2\times 1$ one, because of the weak inter-layer interaction.
-For simple, we focus on the $2\times 2\times 1$ (i.e., $2\times 2$) CDW phase in the following discussions.
+For simplicity of analysis, we focus on the $2\times 2\times 1$ (i.e., $2\times 2$) CDW phase in the following discussions.